 always, if you have any questions, post on Piazza!

 As you read, you may also find it helpful to think about the

 - How does naming in UNIX compare to naming in DNS?
 How do

 layering and hierarchy apply (if at all)?

 - UNIX was designed for programmers, by programmers.
 Who was a

 programmer in this context?
 How does this affect the way we use

 Question for Recitation

-Before you come to this recitation, write up (on paper) a brief
+Before you come to this recitation, you'll turn in

 As always, there are multiple correct answers for each of these questions.